-New Unit Production

-Market Analysis Section 15 reflects that there are not enough affordable housing units available for renters.
+Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type New Unit Market Analysis Section 15 reflects that there are not enough affordable housing Production units available for renters.
 Market Analysis Section 15 also shows that there is a lack of supply of housing for sale, with only a 2.9 month supply of inventory for sale.

-HOME use of New Unit Production

-Because HOME Multifamily funds used for the production of multifamily housing are typically paired with other resources such as housing tax credits and/or conventional financing, the availability of those other resources influences the use of funds for new construction.
+Sale.
+HOME use of New Unit Production Because HOME Multifamily funds used for the production of multifamily housing are typically paired with other resources such as housing tax credits and/or conventional financing, the availability of those other resources influences the use of funds for new construction.
 As with any development, the cost of land, materials, and labor are also factors.
-Finally, the demand for the housing from not only income-eligible tenants but those who exhibit an ability to pay rent is a primary market characteristic.

-For single-family HOME funds for new unit production, HOME grantees, including CHDOs, state recipients, and subrecipients identify the needs for new housing in their communities before they apply.
+Finally, the demand for the housing from no only income-eligible tenants but those who exhibit an ability to pay rent is a primary market characteristic.
+For single-family HOME funds for new unit production, HOME grantees, includin CHDOs, state recipients, and subrecipients identify the needs for new housing in their communities before they apply.
 Projects are reviewed to ensure that a qualified buyer is in place prior to approval.

-CDBG Program use of New Unit Production

-Office of Colonia Initiatives (OCI) anticipates that the rise of overall construction costs stems from the increase in prices for materials, labor, and land, which may cause TDHCA to increase the average amount of assistance per household.
+CDBG Program use of New Unit Production Office of Colonia Initiatives (OCI) anticipates that the rise of overall construction costs stems from the increase in prices for materials, labor, and land, which may cause TDHCA to increase the average amount of assistance per household.
 With the increased assistance per household and lower amounts of funding per household, TDHCA may decrease the number of single-family households served with new construction.

-NHTF Program use of New Unit Production

-The Texas NHTF will provide funding for new construction (or reconstruction) of multifamily developments that meet TDHCA underwriting requirements.
-NHTF funds will be used for the production of multifamily rental housing for extremely low income households, which units will generally not generate sufficient income to pay operating costs, therefore NHTF will typically be leveraged by other resources such as HOME funds, housing tax credits and/or conventional financing, the availability of those other resources will impact the use of NHTF for new construction.
+NHTF Program use of New Unit Production The Texas NHTF will provide funding for new construction (or reconstruction) of multifamily developments that meet TDHCA underwriting requirements.
+NHTF funds will be used for the production of multifamily rental housing for extremely low income households, which units will generally not generate sufficient incom to pay operating costs, therefore NHTF will typically be leveraged by other resources such as HOME funds, housing tax credits and/or conventional financin the availability of those other resources will impact the use of NHTF for new construction.
 As with any development, the cost of land, materials, and labor are also factors.
-Finally, the demand for the housing from
+Finally, the demand for the housing from not only income-eligible tenants but those who exhibit an ability to pay rent is a primary market nsolidated Plan characteristic.
+TEXAS 1

+CMB Control No: 2506-0117 (exp.
+09/30/2021)

-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type not only income-eligible tenants but those who exhibit an ability to pay rent is a primary market characteristic.
-If NHTF is used for production of units for ownership, increasing costs for material, labor and land will factor into the assistance available for each unit, as will the availability of other fund sources to leverage NHTF.
-Because NHTF is required to serve extremely low-income households, the availability of mortgage financing with an affordable payment will impact the amount of assistance required by households to reach sustainable ownership.
-Because of these factors, NHTF funds used for ownership may result in fewer households served than typical for other funding sources.
+If NHTF is used for production of units for ownership, increasing costs for material, labor and land will factor into the assistance available for each unit, as will the availability of other fund sources to leverage NHTE Recause NHTE is

-Rehabilitation